-Probably searching for a property in Valencia, you have already learned and read about the new regulations regarding tourist rental in Valencia.
-Is the Airbnb era really over in Valencia?
+When searching for a property in Valencia, you’ve likely read about the new regulations regarding tourist rental in Valencia.
+Is Airbnb in Valencia over?

-First some background information before we look specifically at our “own” Valencia.
+First, let’s look at some general background information before looking at Valencia.

-And then the competition for the hotels.
-Hotels in Spain started to unite and threatened to leave cities with the regional authorities if nothing was done about this new and unfair competition for hotels.
-The central government in Spain relinquished responsibility for licensing Airbnb properties.
-This ensured that each region had its own rules regarding whether or not to obtain a rental license.
+It’s also important to consider the increasing competition for hotels.
+As a result, hotels in Spain started to unite and threatened to leave cities if nothing was done about this unprecedented influx of competition.
+The central government in Spain relinquished responsibility for licensing Airbnb properties, meaning each region has its rules regarding rental licenses.
 Madrid, for example, stated that each stay in a tourist rental accommodation should last at least five days.
 This is to guarantee the weekend and city trip stays for the hotels.
-However, this rule was challenged and the regulations were repealed.
-Each Spanish region therefore has its own regulations.
-We are particularly interested in Valencia.
+However, this rule was challenged, and the regulations were repealed.

 Renting in Valencia

-The neighborhoods most affected by the Airbnb hype in Valencia are El Carmen, Ruzafa, Cabanyal and Malvarossa.
-Every day in these neighborhoods you see large numbers of tourists walking through the streets with suitcases to check in or out at their temporary rental apartment.
-The prices for overnight stays in these neighborhoods have therefore increased enormously in the past three years.
-Sometimes even with 100%.
+The neighbourhoods most affected by the Airbnb hype in Valencia are El Carmen, Ruzafa, Cabanyal and Malvarossa.
+Every day in these neighbourhoods, you see large numbers of tourists walking through the streets with suitcases to check in and out of their temporary rental apartments.
+The prices for overnight stays in these neighbourhoods have increased enormously in the past three years – sometimes at over 100% increases.

-Why is the end of Airbnb really (almost) over?
-When we talk about this question we mainly mean Valencia city itself specifically.
-There are several reasons, but the main two at the moment are the lack of licenses being issued as well as the termination of existing ones when a property is resold to a new owner.
-There are other reasons we’ll look at later, but first we’ll focus on these two.
+So, why is this posing such a challenge to Airbnb in Valencia?
+There are several reasons, but the main two are the lack of licenses being issued and the termination of existing ones when a property is resold.
+We’ll look at the other reasons later, but first, we’ll focus on these two.

-The new rules for obtaining a permit require that an apartment for tourist rental meets various criteria.
-One of the major changes comes from the law called 15/2018 and this law says the following:
+The new rules for obtaining a permit include various criteria the property must meet.
+One of the significant changes comes from the law 15/2018, which states:

 La vivienda turística en la ciudad de Valencia: